Mario Gabelli: The Gabelli Mutual Funds

-Gabelli's first investment vehicle for the general public, The Gabelli Asset Fund, launched in March 1986 as a no-load fund requiring a minimum of $25,000 to invest.
-Later, and today, this fund is available for a minimum investment of $1,000 and accepts IRA investments without a minimum.
-The Asset Fund was later followed on by The Gabelli Equity Trust, a closed-end fund, which, at the time, was the largest equity offering on the NYSE.
+Gabelli's first investment vehicle for the general public, the Gabelli Asset Fund, launched in March 1986 as a no-load fund requiring a minimum of $25,000 to invest.
+Today, this fund is available for a minimum investment of $1,000 and accepts IRA investments without a minimum.
+The Asset Fund was followed by the Gabelli Equity Trust, a closed-end fund, which, at the time, was the largest equity offering on the NYSE.
 By the end of 1988, Gabelli's firm had three mutual funds—two run by himself—with combined assets of $650 million.
 By 1998, Gabelli Asset Management Inc. was managing $16.3 billion.
-In February 1999, the company went public selling 6 million shares, or about twenty percent of the common stock at $17.50 per share.
+In February 1999, the company went public, selling 6 million shares, or about twenty percent of the common stock, at $17.50 per share.

-Fund Manager of the Year (1997)

 In 1997, when ten Gabelli equity funds averaged a return of 31.7 percent, the best of any U.S. mutual fund group, Gabelli was honored by Morningstar, Inc. as the domestic equity fund manager of the year.

-Money Manager of the Year (2010)

-The Institutional Investor selected Mario Gabelli as 2010 Money Manager of the Year for its second annual U.S. Investment Management Awards.
-The award selection was based on performance as well as a survey by U.S. institutions.
+The Institutional Investor chose Gabelli as 2010 Money Manager of the Year for its second annual U.S. Investment Management Awards.
+The selection was based on performance as well as a survey by U.S. institutions.

-Wealth & Philanthropy
+Wealth and philanthropy

 Signators of The Giving Pledge, Gabelli and his wife Regina joined the cause in 2017, which is a commitment by the world's wealthiest individuals and families to dedicate the majority of their wealth to giving back.
 According to Forbes magazine, Gabelli's net worth was $1.4 billion as of April 2020.

 The Buoniconti Fund to Cure Paralysis

-In September 2025, Gabelli was honored with the Outstanding Philanthropist Award at the 40th Annual Great Sports Legends Dinner.
-The dinner benefits the Buoniconti Fund to Cure Paralysis and raises awareness and millions of dollars for research and treatment of paralysis and other neurological diseases and disorders.
+In September 2025, Gabelli was given the Outstanding Philanthropist Award at the 40th Annual Great Sports Legends Dinner.
+The dinner benefits the Buoniconti Fund to Cure Paralysis, and raises awareness and millions of dollars for research and treatment of paralysis and other neurological diseases and disorders.

 Broadcasting & Cable Hall of Fame

-On September 26, 2024, Gabelli was awarded the distinct honor of The Chairmans Award and was inducted into the B&C Hall of Fame Class of 2024.
+On September 26, 2024, Gabelli was given the Chairmans Award and was inducted into the B&C Hall of Fame Class of 2024.
 The B&C Hall of Fame honors pioneers, creators, investors and financial supporters of the media.
 Gabelli's engagement and financial support has contributed to significant growth of the industry.

 American-Italian Cancer Foundation

-On November 8, 2023, Gabelli was honored with the Alessandro di Montezemolo Lifetime Achievement Award.
-Established in honor of Alessandro di Montezemolo, co-founder of the American-Italian Cancer Foundation, the Lifetime Achievement Award recognizes outstanding individuals that exemplify the highest standards of commitment to philanthropy.
+On November 8, 2023, Gabelli was given the Alessandro di Montezemolo Lifetime Achievement Award.
+Established in honor of Alessandro di Montezemolo, co-founder of the American-Italian Cancer Foundation, the award recognizes outstanding individuals who exemplify the highest standards of commitment to philanthropy.
 Di Montezemolo's motto was "you make a living by what you do - you make a life by what you give" Gabelli has been on the AICF Board of Directors since 2000.